 Share This Article

-Many travelers rely on technology even more to enhance their experience.
-As you embark upon your next adventure, stay cyber safe while away from home by following some simple practices to help keep your devices safe and your vacation plans from going awry.
+As you embark upon your next adventure, remain cyber safe following some simple practices to keep your vacation plans free from cybercriminal meddling.

 Getting ready to go

-Limit the amount of devices you take with you.
-The more you take with you, the more risk you open yourself up to.
+Limit the number of devices you take with you on your trip.
+The more laptops, tablets and smartphones you take with you, the more risk you open yourself up to.

 Check your settings

-Set the privacy and security settings on web services and apps.
-It is okay to limit how and with whom you share information (like location tracking) – especially when you are away.
+Check the privacy and security settings on web services and apps.
+Set limits on how and with whom you share information.
+You might want to change some features, like location tracking, when you are away from home.

 Set up the “find my phone” feature

-This will allow you to find, remotely wipe data and/or disable the device if it gets into the wrong hands.
+Not only will this feature allow you to locate your phone, it gives you the power to remotely wipe data or disable the device if it gets into the wrong hands.

 Password protect your devices

-Make sure you require the use of a passcode or extra security feature (like a fingerprint) to unlock your phone or mobile device in case either is misplaced or stolen.
+Set your devices to require the use of a PIN, passcode or extra security feature (like a fingerprint or facial scan).
+This will keep your phone, tablet or laptop locked if it is misplaced or stolen.

 Update your software

-Before you hit the road, make sure all security and critical software is up-to-date on your connected devices and keep them updated during travel.
-Turn on “automatic updates” on your devices if you’re prone to forgetting.
+Before hitting the road, ensure all the security features and software is up-to-date on your devices.
+Keep them updated during your travels by turn on “automatic updates” on your devices if you’re prone to forgetting.
+Updates often include tweaks that protect you against the latest cybersecurity concerns.

 Back up files